EmilienDupont/emiliendupont.github.io/_posts/2018-03-14-mnist-chicken.md

 ## Discriminative models and unseen data

-When doing classification we are often interested in building a discriminative model $$ p(y|x) $$, i.e. a model of the probability of a certain label $$ y $$ (e.g. digit type) given a datapoint $$ x $$ (e.g. an image of a digit).
-If we use data drawn from a distribution $$ p_{\text{train}}(x) $$ to train a discriminative model $$ p(y|x) $$, how will the trained model behave when we input an $$ x $$ that is very far from $$ p_{\text{train}}(x) $$?
+When doing classification we are often interested in building a discriminative model $$ p(y \vert x) $$, i.e. a model of the probability of a certain label $$ y $$ (e.g. digit type) given a datapoint $$ x $$ (e.g. an image of a digit).
+If we use data drawn from a distribution $$ p_{\text{train}}(x) $$ to train a discriminative model $$ p(y \vert x) $$, how will the trained model behave when we input an $$ x $$ that is very far from $$ p_{\text{train}}(x) $$?
 For example, if we train a model to predict digit type from an image of a digit, what happens when we put a picture of a chicken through this model?

 <img src="{{ site.url }}/imgs/mnist-chicken/digits-chicken-prob-map.png" style="align:center; margin: 0 auto; width:100%;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">In the space of images, chickens lie far away from digits.
 This figure shows the distribution of digits in blue (corresponding to p_train in our case) and where an image of a chicken would lie relative to this.</p>

 ## Chicken probabilities under an MNIST model

 To explore these problems, we train a simple convolutional neural network (CNN) on MNIST which gets about 98% testing accuracy.
-We would then like to see what happens to the output probabilities p(y|x) of the trained model when shown images that are completely different from digits.
+We would then like to see what happens to the output probabilities $$ p(y \vert x) $$ of the trained model when shown images that are completely different from digits.
 As an example, we pass an “MNIST-ified” chicken through the model.

 <img src="{{ site.url }}/imgs/mnist-chicken/mnistify-chicken.png" style="align:center; margin: 0 auto; width:100%;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">An MNIST-ified chicken.
 The CNN takes in 32 by 32 grayscale images<sup>[2](#myfootnote2)</sup>, so we transform the image of the chicken to match this.</p>

-Ideally, the outputs p(y|x) would be approximately uniform, i.e. the probability of every class would be about 10%.
+Ideally, the outputs $$ p(y \vert x) $$ would be approximately uniform, i.e. the probability of every class would be about 10%.
 This would mean that the CNN has little confidence that the chicken belongs to any of the 10 classes.
 However, for the above picture of a chicken, the probability of the label 5 is 99.9%.

 <img src="{{ site.url }}/imgs/mnist-chicken/expected-vs-actual-softmax.png" style="align:center; margin: 0 auto; width:50%;">
-<p style="text-align: center; font-style: italic; font-size: 80%;">Histograms of expected vs actual softmax class probabilities p(y|x) for an image of a chicken on an MNIST model.</p>
+<p style="text-align: center; font-style: italic; font-size: 80%;">Histograms of expected vs actual softmax class probabilities $$ p(y \vert x) $$ for an image of a chicken on an MNIST model.</p>

 The model is extremely confident that this chicken is the digit 5 even though, to a human, it clearly isn’t.
 Even worse, it is much more confident that this chicken is a 5 than many other digits that are actually a 5.